“Authentic, organic, and honest”: 16 examples of how user-generated content helps brands retain loyal customers—and acquire new ones

 “We also frequently incentivize our shoppers to participate in contests, become brand ambassadors, and share their experiences with italist however they feel most comfortable,” Abba explains.

 Here are 3 reliable ways to collect UGC:

 1. In a post-purchase flow

-This is an email that’s sent out a few weeks or a month after a customer makes a purchase—remember you have to give someone time to actually try your product and form an opinion—depending on your product and its proven time to value.
+A post-purchase email automation is an email that goes out a few weeks or a month after a customer makes a purchase.
+The timeframe varies depending on your product and its proven time to value—remember, you have to give someone time to actually try your product and form an opinion on it before asking them to brag about it.

-As for what to include in the body copy of this email, it never hurts to add in a little treat for your customers as a way to entice them to take your desired action.
+It never hurts to include a little treat for your customers as a way to entice them to take your desired action.
 And “treat” doesn’t have to mean “discount.”